AcademySoftwareFoundation/OpenColorIO/docs/CompatibleSoftware.rst

 The OpenColorIO API is available for use in python.
 See the "pyglue" directory in the codebase.

-See the devleoper guide for `usage examples
+See the developer guide for `usage examples
 <developers-usageexamples>`__ and API documentation on the PYthon
 bindings